 Consequently we have $\hb{i=1,\dots,7} = 0$ for $\ell+m=\text{odd}$ and $\hb{i=8,9,10} = 0$ for $\ell+m=\text{even}$.

 The gauge equations can be used to reduce the number of fields that need to be solved for simultaneously.
-For example, for radiative modes ($\omega_m\neq0$) in the odd sector one can solve for the for $\hb{9}$ and $\hb{10}$ fields from which the $\hb{8}$ field can be constructed algebraically from gauge equation \eqref{eq:gauge_odd}.
+For example, for radiative modes ($\omega_m\neq0$) in the odd sector one can solve for the $\hb{9}$ and $\hb{10}$ fields from which the $\hb{8}$ field can be constructed algebraically from the gauge equation \eqref{eq:gauge_odd}.
 Similarly, for radiative modes in the even sector the number of field equations to be solved simultaneously can be reduced by using Eqs.~\eqref{eq:gauge_even1}--\eqref{eq:gauge_even3}.
-In this work we opt to only use Eqs.~\eqref{eq:gauge_even2} and \eqref{eq:gauge_even3} to reduce the number of fields to be solved from 7 to 5.
+In this work we opt to only use Eqs.~\eqref{eq:gauge_even2} and \eqref{eq:gauge_even3} to reduce the number of fields to be solved from seven to five.
 The remaining gauge equation \eqref{eq:gauge_even1} can then be used as a consistency check on the final result.

 The static modes ($\omega_m=0$) require a different treatment.
 In the odd sector both $\hb{9}$ and $\hb{10}$ are zero as their sources vanish.
 The resulting equation for $\hb{8}$ can be solved for analytically -- see Ref.~\cite{Barack-Lousto-2005} for details.
-In the even sector, gauge equations \eqref{eq:gauge_even2} and \eqref{eq:gauge_even3} can be used to eliminate the $\hb{6}$ and $\hb{7}$ fields which appear in Eqs.~\eqref{eq:eq_R1}, \eqref{eq:eq_R3} and \eqref{eq:eq_R5}.
+In the even sector, the gauge equations \eqref{eq:gauge_even2} and \eqref{eq:gauge_even3} can be used to eliminate the $\hb{6}$ and $\hb{7}$ fields which appear in Eqs.~\eqref{eq:eq_R1}, \eqref{eq:eq_R3} and \eqref{eq:eq_R5}.
 The resulting set of three ordinary differential equations were first solved numerically \cite{Akcay-GSF-circular}, but more recently analytic solutions have been derived \cite{Osburn_etal:2014}.
-In this work opt for the numerical approach.
+In this work we opt for the numerical approach.

-For the non-radiative low multipole modes ($\ell=0,1,m=0$) analytic solutions are known \cite{Detweiler-Poisson}.
+For the non-radiative low-multipole modes ($\ell=0,1,m=0$) analytic solutions are known \cite{Detweiler-Poisson}.
 The $\ell=m=1$ mode is solved for numerically much as the other radiative even sector modes are, except for this mode $\hb{7}=0$ identically.
 We overview this hierarchical structure for solving the field equations in Table \ref{table:hierachical_structure}.